-This policy is based on the Department for Education's (DfE's) statutory guidance Keeping Children Safe in Education (2024) and Working Together to Safeguard Children (2023), the Maintained Schools Governance Guide and Academy Trust Governance Guide.
-We comply with this guidance and the arrangements agreed and published by our 3 local safeguarding partners (see section 3).
+This policy is based on the Department for Education's (DfE's) statutory guidance Keeping Children Safe in Education (2023) and Working Together to Safeguard Children (2018), and the Governance Handbook.
+We comply with this guidance and the arrangements agreed and published by our 3 local safeguarding partners.